madhancr/remittance_contract/README.md

 # Remittance Contract
-You will create a smart contract named Remittance whereby:
+You will create a Ethereum smart contract named Remittance whereby:

 There are three people: Alice, Bob & Carol.
 Alice wants to send funds to Bob, but she only has ether & Bob wants to be paid in local currency.